DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - 💢Change control provides an organized framework within which multiple developers can create and test solutions prior to rolling them out into a production environment.
     - 💢Release control includes acceptance testing to ensure that any alterations to end-user work tasks are understood and functional.
     - 💢Configuration control ensures that changes to software versions are made in accordance with the change control and configuration management process.
 Updates can be made only from authorized distributions in accordance with those policies.
+        - 🎈Versioning: refers to version control used in software configuration management.
+A labeling or numbering system is used to differentiate between different software sets and configurations across multiple machines or at different points in time on a single machine.
+Versioning also helps with rollback procedures when deployment fails.
     - Change management controls provide a process to control, document, track, and audit all system changes.
     - The typical steps for the change management process are as follows:
-        - 🆎Request the change
-        - 🆎Review the change
-        - 🆎Approve/reject the change
+        - 🆎Request the change: The requester submits a request to alter something.
+This could be a firewall change, a software code change, etc.
+        - 🆎Review the change: A committee has been established to evaluate the effect of this change on the business, the business unit(s), the policy, legal compliance, and so on.
+This is looking at the benefits and the disadvantages of making this change.
+        - 🆎Approve/reject the change:  Based on the assessment in step two, the request is either accepted or denied.
-        - 🆎Test the change
+        - 🆎Test the change: If the request is accepted the requesters can proceed to test this change in a test environment.
-        - 🆎Schedule and implement the change
+        - 🆎Schedule and implement the change: If the change operated as expected in the test environment, it can be scheduled for deployment to the production environment.
+Then the deployment can proceed as scheduled.
-        - 🆎Document the change
+        - 🆎Document the change: Formal documentation needs to be created that documents all that occurred in the steps above.
     - The change management process includes multiple steps that build upon each other:
         - 🔐Change request: a change request can come from any part of an org and pertain to almost any topic; companies typically use some type of change management software.
         - 🔐Assess impact: after a change request is made, however small the request might be, the impact of the potential change must be assessed